FranciDona/meowbook/README.md

-# meowbook
+# Meowbook

-A web application to deliver a new reading experience
+Welcome to Meowbook!
+Meowbook is your digital tool to create a new reading experience.

+This app has four sections:

+- Home page
+- Book selection page
+- Your main reading page with option to set background music
+- A scene selection page